samwaseda/pmd/common_failures.md

-# Most common failures in digitalization
+# Most common failures in my digitalization projects

 If you are familiar with the situation of [Platform Material Digital](https://www.material-digital.de) or [NFDI Matwerk](https://nfdi-matwerk.de), you are certainly aware of the fact that there are a lot more failures than success stories.
 Here I would like to document  difficulties I encountered.